 “How do you know that?”
 I wondered aloud.

 “I may be older and I may be a paper salesman, but I keep tabs on my competition.
 I have the LinkedIn!”
 We laughed, and I gave him a nudge.

 “Fair enough,” I said as I took in the moment.
 “Do you have any business advice?”

 He looked at me and gave me the best advice I have ever been given.

 “Enjoy the journey.”

-Provide the ultimate travel experience this holiday season!
+Learn ways to provide the ultimate travel experience this holiday season.

 Travel rates are high this holiday season!
 Learn how Sertifi can help travel professionals stay on track by offering automated digital workflows and e-confirmations powered by a PCI-compliant platform to gather and share traveler information seamlessly and securely.